-Pfizer hit the jackpot with the discovery and then launch of Viagra® in the late 1990s.
-There was no other oral medication for the effective relief of E.D on the market; however, before this, prescribing testosterone for E.D. was commonplace.
-This approach makes perfect sense considering the role testosterone plays in a man's ability to achieve and maintain an erection while also increasing libido and energy levels.
+Pfizer hit the jackpot with the discovery and then launch of Viagra® in the late 1990s, changing the lives of millions of men around the world.
+There was no other oral medication for the effective relief of E.D. on the market; however, before this, prescribing testosterone for E.D. was commonplace.
+As a treatment for E.D.
+TRT is completely logical considering the role testosterone plays in a man's ability to achieve an erection, while also increasing libido and energy levels.

 What are Normal Testosterone Levels?